nakov/Nakov-Simple-Crypto/README.md

 ### Designing a Simple Symmetric Encryption Scheme

+We propose a **simple symmetric block cipher**, beased on `XOR` or each letter from the input message with an **unique sequence of hash values**, derived from the encryption password and some additional parameters.

 ### Encryption Algorithm

 Once we have a collision-resistant cryptographic hash function, we may design a **simple symmetric encryption scheme** as follows: